Top Ten Scream Queens

 9. Patricia Owens in 'The Fly' (1958)

 In Kurt Neumann's 1958 version of The Fly, Patricia Owens – hands to face just like Edvard Munch's The Scream subject – lets out a mad, seemingly endless holler in the film's climactic moment, which was clearly inspired by the Mary Philbin-Lon Chaney to-do in the 1925 The Phantom of the Opera.

 Don't blame her.
 Wouldn't you also scream your head off if you saw a fly named Andre – who also happens to be your husband – coming straight at you?

 Besides Scream Queen Patricia Owens' vocal prowess, what makes this scene indelible is Neumann's camera, which allows us to witness Owens howling in horror through the compound eyes of the giant fly head itself.
 In other words, the screen is split into multiple areas, each featuring a close-up of the bellowing fly-wife.

 David Hedison (later one of the stars of the long-running 1960s TV series Voyage to the Bottom of the Sea) plays the unlucky Andre, a scientist who accidentally swaps heads with a buzzing fly.
 Veterans Herbert Marshall and Vincent Price round out the cast.

-Curiously, I find this 1950s B movie more engrossing than David Cronenberg's darker, more complex 1986 remake starring Jeff Goldblum as the scientist and Geena Davis as his love interest.
+Perhaps due to its very unpretentiousness, I find this 1950s B movie more engrossing than David Cronenberg's darker, more complex 1986 remake starring Jeff Goldblum as the scientist and Geena Davis as his love interest.